ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 limit
-  Sets the :emphasis:`limit` attribute for Generation Data Groups.
+  Sets the *limit* attribute for Generation Data Groups.

   Specifies the maximum number, from 1 to 255(up to 999 if extended), of GDS that can be associated with the GDG being defined.

-  :emphasis:`limit` is required when :emphasis:`type=gdg`.
+  *limit* is required when *type=gdg*.

   | **required**: False
   | **type**: int

 purge
-  Sets the :emphasis:`purge` attribute for Generation Data Groups.
+  Sets the *purge* attribute for Generation Data Groups.

-  Specifies whether to override expiration dates when a generation data set (GDS) is rolled off and the :literal:`scratch` option is set.
+  Specifies whether to override expiration dates when a generation data set (GDS) is rolled off and the ``scratch`` option is set.

   | **required**: False
   | **type**: bool